komodorio/helm-dashboard/dashboard/README.md

 Our goal with dashboard V2 is to improve the ability to maintain and extend our dashboard app.
 To achive this we are using a more modern frontend stack.
 - Vite, as our build tool.
 - React will be used to make this project more inviting for developers to contribute too.
+- TypeScript and ESLint will keep the project safe, please keep them clean.
 - Tailwind will be used for styling.
+- React-Query will be used to fetch data from the backend.
 - Storybook is utilized to develop a component library.

+Please follow through the file structure to understand how things are structured and should be used.

 # Contribution guide